chemfiles/chemfiles/doc/src/index.rst

-Running simulation (either Quantum Dynamic, Monte Carlo, Molecular Dynamic, or any other method) often produce enormous amounts of data, which had to be post-processed in order to extract informations.
+Running simulation (either Quantum Dynamic, Monte Carlo, Molecular Dynamic, or any other method) often produce enormous amounts of data, which had to be post-processed in order to extract information.
 This post-processing step involve reading and parsing the data, and computing physical values with the help of statistical thermodynamic.
 Chemfiles tries to help you on the first point, by providing the same interface to all the trajectory formats.
 If you